theredguild/devcontainer/README.md

 1. Must have installed on your local OS: `docker` and `docker-buildx`.

 ## Kick-off
 1. Start the docker service, and make sure your user is in the `docker` group.
+Otherwise, add yourself to it but you'll have to log in back again.
-   Otherwise, log in back again.
+2. Clone this repo, if you want a minimal version checkout `minimal`.
-1. Clone this repo and open the folder with vscode how you like.
+3. Open the folder with **vscode** how you like.
 Running `code .` works well.
-1. Select _"Reopen in Container"_ and wait.
+4. Select **Reopen in Container** and wait.
 This will build the container volume.
-1. If this is your first time, you'll be prompted to press enter on a console log that triggers the terminal.
+5. If this is your first time, you'll be prompted to press enter on a console log that triggers the terminal.
-1. If not you can go to the extensions section on your side, click the Remote Explorer tab and select the active devcontainer.
+6. If not you can go to the extensions section on your side, click the **Remote Explorer** tab and select the active devcontainer.

 ## Usage
-If you open the Command Palette (Ctrl+Shift+p or whatever your shortcut is) you can access several features:
+If you open the **Command Palette** (Ctrl+Shift+p or whatever your shortcut is) you can access several features:
 - You can attach VS Code to a running container, where you can open any folder or Clone a repository.